srsudar/momentary/README.md

 [Momentary](https://play.google.com/store/apps/details?id=com.samsudar.momentary)
 is an Android keyboard with one function: entering today's date.
 I find myself entering today's date multiple times a day when I'm using my phone.
-Under normal circumstances this is a pain to type. `2016-05-25`, for examle, is at least 10 clicks, and this is even worse if you're relying on long presses.
+Under normal circumstances this is a pain to type. `2016-05-25`, for example, is at least 10 clicks, and this is even worse if you're relying on long presses.

 Momentary to the rescue!